How to pay for your own funeral

 Paying for your own funeral may be a significant expense for you to think about covering, especially if you have a more elaborate service in mind or the costs include paying for a burial plot.
 It's worth trying to estimate what the likely costs will be, and then looking into ways you can begin putting plans in place to help pay them.

 As a rough estimate, a one-off funeral plan payment could cost you up to £5,000, but you could potentially get a more basic plan for under £3,000.
-People understandably want to know how much a prepaid funeral costs, but in reality, it depends on whether the size and scale of your funeral and if you’d like to pay a lump sum or monthly instalments – you could expect to pay at least £20 a month.
+People understandably want to know how much a prepaid funeral costs, but in reality, it depends on the size and scale of your funeral and if you’d like to pay a lump sum or monthly instalments – paying monthly could increase the overall cost.

 1. Use your assets